TheWarlock118/LinkMod/README.md

 - Urbosa Damage 400% -> 600%
 - Sword damage 200% -> 300%
 - Sword beam damage 100% -> 150%
+- Arrows now follow an arc through the arrow rather than fired straight
+- Arrows should no longer clip through enemies

 `1.2.1`
 - Bomb direction now based on distance from target (no longer random)